janet-lang/vscode-janet/README.md

 ## VS Code Extension Marketplace

 - Navigate to the VS Code Extension marketplace within VS Code.
-- Search for "vscode-hy (hylang official)" and install as usual.
+- Search for "Janet++" and install as usual.

 ## Local Install